Guide to Christmas 2026 at Tokyo Disneyland

-Tokyo Disneyland celebrates Christmas from early November 9 until December 25.
-This post offers holiday tips & info for experiencing the parade, Haunted Mansion Holiday Nightmare, Jingle Bell Jamboree, plus seeing the decorations and enjoying the seasonal foods!
+Tokyo Disneyland celebrates Christmas from November 11 through December 25, 2026.
+This offers info & tips for experiencing the parade, Haunted Mansion Holiday Nightmare, Jingle Bell Jamboree, plus seeing the decorations and enjoying seasonal foods!

 We most recently visited Tokyo Disneyland at Christmas during last year’s holiday season.
-You can read our Tokyo Disneyland Christmas Trip Report and our Tokyo DisneySea Christmas Trip Report, which offer a ton of commentary and collectively contain over 100 photos from last holiday season at Tokyo Disney Resort.
+You can read our Tokyo Disneyland Christmas Trip Report and our Tokyo DisneySea Christmas Trip Report, which offer a ton of commentary and collectively contain over 100 photos from the holiday season at Tokyo Disney Resort a few years ago.
+(We didn’t write up reports for either of the last two years, unfortunately.)

-We will be heading back to Japan for Christmas 2024.
-It’ll be our seventh time visiting Tokyo Disneyland and DisneySea for Christmas, and definitely not our last.
+We will be heading back to Japan for Christmas 2026 in Tokyo and fall colors season in Kyoto this November through December.
+It’ll be our ninth time visiting Tokyo Disneyland and DisneySea for Christmas, and definitely not our last.
 There are myriad reasons why it’s our favorite time at Tokyo Disney Resort; we’ll start with the price: free…

 Like all seasonal offerings in the Japan parks, Christmas Fantasy’s special entertainment is included in regular park admission.
 At ~$60 for a 1-day Tokyo Disneyland ticket, a full day at Tokyo Disneyland including regular attractions and Christmas entertainment is actually cheaper than just the hard ticket Mickey’s Very Merry Christmas Party at Walt Disney World.
 I mentioned this in the Halloween at Tokyo Disneyland post, but I think it bears emphasizing.

 Don’t get me wrong, I love the Christmas Party at Walt Disney World, but I am not such a fan of the rising cost of party tickets each year.
 I think it says something that Tokyo Disneyland features better seasonal enhancements and manages to include them in the cost of a regular day ticket (one that is also cheaper than the US parks).
-In fairness, demographics are different in Japan (annual passes are much more expensive than they are to the US parks) and getting there from the United States has its own expensive costs.
+In fairness, demographics are different in Japan and getting there from the United States has its own expensive costs.

 Okay, now let’s visit Tokyo Disneyland at Christmas…